gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - The `@LanguageType` annotation implicitly applies only the `LanguageBasePlugin`.
 - The `@BinaryType` annotation implicitly applies only the `BinaryBasePlugin`.
 - Model properties now follow the JavaBean specification and thus are on par with Groovy.
 This means that:
     - Properties are now addressable with coherent names in the DSL and by model path.
     - Properties with getters like `getcCompiler()` are now allowed and addressable via `cCompiler`.
     - Properties with getters like `getCFlags()` are now addressable via `cFlags` instead of the erroneous `CFlags`.
     - Properties with getters like `getURL()` are now addressable via `URL` instead of the erroneous `uRL`.

-### TestKit indicates compatibility for target Gradle version

-Gradle 2.9 exposes methods through the `GradleRunner` API for providing a target Gradle distribution used to executed the build.
-There are known, functional limitations of TestKit for particular Gradle versions.
-If a certain feature is not supported, TestKit throws an exception.
-Please check the [user guide](userguide/test_kit.html#sub:test-kit-compatibility) for an overview of known TestKit limitations.

-### File details are read eagerly when creating a `FileVisitDetails`

-Prior to Gradle 2.10, most implementations would delegate calls to `FileVisitDetails.getLastModified()` and `FileVisitDetails.getSize()` to the actual visited file.
-Gradle 2.10 introduced an optimisation where these values were read eagerly for some implementations of `FileVisitDetails` on some Java versions.

-In Gradle 2.11, this behaviour is consistent across all Java versions and operating systems.
-The values for `lastModified` and `size` are determined eagerly when visiting a File tree.
-This provides a more consistent, reliable API and permits Gradle to make optimizations when reading these values.

-### ApiJar task changes
+- ApiJar task changes:
     - The task has been improved to accept multiple files instead of a single directory as input and as a consequence the `runtimeClassesDir` property has been removed.
 Inputs should be configured via the usual `task.inputs` mechanism.
-- The separate output configuration properties `destinationDir` and `archiveName` have been consolidated into the single property `outputFile`.
+    - The separate output configuration properties `destinationDir` and `archiveName` have been consolidated into the single `outputFile` property.
     - The `apiClassesDir` property was no longer necessary and has been removed.

 ## External contributions